Hongweihuo-Lab/CGraphIndex/README.md

 **blockSize** is the block size for the $\Phi$ structure;
 **Samplesize** is the suffix array/inverse suffix array sampling step;
 **Objdir** is the directory where the generated indexes are stored; and
-**srcfile1 srcfile2 srcfile3 ...** are multiple parameters, which represents the texts that need to be created into compressed indexes using **GeCSA**.
+**srcfile1 srcfile2 srcfile3 ...** are multiple parameters, which represent the texts that need to be created into compressed indexes using **GeCSA**.

 After running, there are index files generated in the directory /home/hzt/data/LDBCxx/ BvGraph/, in which all the index files have a suffix **.geindex**.